You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Orecchiette, meaning "little ears" in Italian, is a traditional pasta shape hailing from the Puglia region, of which Bari is the capital.
 The orecchiette-making process is a labor of love, an art form mastered through decades of practice and perfected by these wise women.

-Seated outside their homes or on makeshift tables, the old ladies knead and roll the dough with precision, their hands moving in a dance of expertise.
-With dexterity and grace, they shape each piece of pasta into delicate ear-shaped discs, creating a symphony of orecchiette that will soon find their way into pots of simmering sauces in kitchens across the city.
+Seated outside their homes or on makeshift tables, the old ladies knead and roll the dough with precision.
+With dexterity and grace, they shape each piece of pasta into delicate ear-shaped orecchiette that will soon find their way into pots of simmering sauces in kitchens across the city and the world.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.